Emmotes/ic_modron_library/docs/index.md

 Despite what may be implied from reading the achievement descriptions - the supercharge ones require every single node in the core to receive supercharge flow - even if they cannot benefit from being supercharged.

-If a core is not listed - it’s because it’s impossible to get the achievement with that core.
+If a core is not listed - it's because it's impossible to get the achievement with that core.

 ## Now We're Flowing